Skip to main content

 A single snapshot in time, such as one biometric screening, fails to capture the dynamic reality of your health.
 For instance, cortisol, the primary stress hormone, naturally peaks in the morning and declines throughout the day.
 A single measurement could be misleading without understanding this rhythm.

 Similarly, female hormonal cycles create profound fluctuations in metabolism, energy, and even fluid retention on a weekly and monthly basis.
-A only measures progress at one arbitrary point in the year ignores this fundamental biological truth.
+A wellness program that only measures progress at one arbitrary point in the year ignores this fundamental biological truth.
 The annual opportunity requirement provides the necessary space for physiological adaptation and change.

 It allows your body the time it needs to respond to new inputs, whether they are nutritional adjustments, exercise protocols, or hormonal support therapies.
 True physiological change is a gradual process of recalibration.
 This rule respects that timeline.